 Everyone, including pregnant women and those seeking to become pregnant, should get a COVID-19 vaccine.
 The vaccines are safe and effective.

 We will continue to review the science and work with our experts on the COVID-19 epidemic so that we can continue to provide the best, possible guidance.
 We encourage you to follow CDC guidelines on social distancing, masks, and other protections.

 The American College and Gynecologists (ACOG) and the American Society of Reproductive Medicine (ASRM) recommend vaccination for all women considering pregnancy.
 The ideal time for vaccination would be prior to conceiving.
 However, if you are currently pregnant, you should still consider getting vaccinated.

-Although the Coronavirus vaccines have not been studied in pregnant women, the expected risk of vaccination to a pregnant woman and her fetus is low.
 Because pregnant women are at higher risk for severe illness with COVID-19, many women – particularly healthcare workers, those with many public contacts, or those that have additional risk factors for severe illness – may wish to consider the vaccination despite the limited safety data.

 We will update this site as recommendations evolve.